jptweb/GridView-Builder-For-Flutter/README.md

-# GridView-Builder-For-Flutter
-This is a tool inspired by HTML / CSS Grid builders that generate the CSS and HTML you need to add to a website to create a desired look.
-It is meant to be no a code way to quickly generate the dart you need for your flutter project.
-It was built also as a way to experiment with the new Imagination tool of Claude!

-# Flutter GridView Builder
+# GridView Builder For Flutter

 A visual tool for experimenting with Flutter GridView layouts.
 Adjust parameters in real-time and instantly see how your grid looks, then copy the generated Dart code directly into your Flutter project.

+This tool was inspired by HTML/CSS Grid builders and built as a way to experiment with Claude's Imagination tool!

 ## 🚀 Features

 - **Real-time Visual Preview** - See your grid layout update instantly as you adjust parameters
 - **Interactive Controls** - Sliders for all major GridView properties
+- **Code Style Toggle** - Choose between `GridView.count` (static) or `GridView.builder` (dynamic)
+- **Content Templates** - 5 pre-built item templates (Container, GridTile, Card, Stack, Product Card)
 - **Copy-Ready Flutter Code** - Generated Dart code ready to paste into your project
 - **No Installation Required** - Runs entirely in your browser
 - **Beginner Friendly** - Great for learning Flutter GridView concepts